Adam Kinzinger: Tenure

 In 2010, Kinzinger signed a pledge sponsored by Americans for Prosperity promising to vote against any global warming legislation that would raise taxes.

 Kinzinger sponsored the Veteran Emergency Medical Technician Support Act of 2013.
 The legislation, which would make it easier for veterans with emergency medical technician training in the military to get civilian licenses to perform the same job outside of the military, passed the House of Representatives by a voice vote but was not voted upon by the Senate.

 On June 5, 2014, Kinzinger introduced a bill (H.R.
 4801; 113th Congress) which would require the United States Secretary of Energy to prepare a report on the effects that thermal insulation has on both energy consumption and systems for providing potable water in federal buildings.
 Kinzinger argued that "with the federal government being the single largest consumer of energy in the country, doing our best to maximize the potential savings from improved insulation systems is a commonsense step I think everybody can agree on."

 Kinzinger was a member of both the Republican Study Committee and the Republican Main Street Partnership.

 Kinzinger was ranked as the 40th most bipartisan member of the House during the 114th United States Congress (and the third most bipartisan member of the House from Illinois) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy, which ranks members of Congress by their degree of bipartisanship (by measuring how often each member's bills attract co-sponsors from the opposite party and each member co-sponsors bills by members of the opposite party).

-Kinzinger voted for the 2017 Republican health care legislation, which would have repealed major parts of the Affordable Care Act (Obamacare).
+Kinzinger voted for the 2017 Republican healthcare legislation, which would have repealed major parts of the Affordable Care Act (Obamacare).

 Kinzinger voted for the Tax Cuts and Jobs Act of 2017.

-During the COVID-19 pandemic, Kinzinger faced criticism from some Asian American leaders for blaming China for the pandemic at a time that anti-Asian hate crimes and coronavirus-related discrimination were rising.
+During the COVID-19 pandemic, Kinzinger was accused of stoking racial hatred by an Asian American op-ed writer for blaming China for the pandemic at a time that anti-Asian hate crimes and coronavirus-related discrimination were rising.
 Kinzinger authored and retweeted many tweets singling out China for blame.
 One such tweet was "Daily reminder: You are in your homes because #Chinahidthevirus."

 According to journalist Jeremy W. Peters, Kinzinger had an uneasy feeling on the day of the January 6, 2021, attack on the Capitol and asked his wife not to attend the joint session to officially certify the election.
 He also told his office staff not to come to work that day and took his .380 caliber Ruger LCP to the Capitol and to the Rayburn House Office Building.
 Just after 2:18 p.m., Kinzinger received an email from the Capitol Police telling him to stay away from windows, close and lock doors, remain quiet, and silence all electronics.
 At this point Kinzinger barricaded the doors of his office and took out his gun.